jteitelb/stealthGame/README.md

 A stealth game based on "ninja convention" by dude4k on kongregate.

-The original game can be found here: https://kongregate.com/games/dude4k/ninja-convention
+**The original game can be found here: https://kongregate.com/games/dude4k/ninja-convention**

-Built using the Phaser framework.
-See https://phaser.io for more info
+*Built using the Phaser framework.
+See https://phaser.io for more info*

+---